vkats90/Inventory-Manager/README.md

 ## To DO:

-- Expend Orders to include dates and users
-- Add user handling
+- Add OAuth with Google

 ## Hours spent: